alphacomm/alpharpc/doc/use-client.md

 You can safely try to fetch the response again.

 NOTE: fetching a response is **not necessary**!
 If you just want to send a request to a Worker, without caring about the result (in the client), you may choose not to fetch the response.
 That effectively makes your request a background taks.

+## Creating a Worker

+If you want to run your own actions, see [Creating a Worker](create-worker.md).